All Episodes

 In contrast, weather forecasters in Israel must be particularly vigilant with their forecasts.

-A woman successfully filed the lawsuit against a weather station for a thousand dollars after an erroneous prediction resulted in her developing a cold, some sniffles.
+A woman successfully filed a lawsuit against a weather station for $1,000 after an erroneous prediction resulted in her developing a cold.

-Well, I mean, if you're I was gonna say if you're predicting against rain, I feel like you're almost betting against the odds at that place.
+Well, I mean, if you're, as I say, if you're predicting against rain, I feel like you're almost betting against the odds at that place.

 Seriously.

-It didn't rain, but I would still not recommend that you go there for a nice sunny day sunny, you know, vacation.
+Like, you know, I mean, I visited Seattle once and seven days out of eight, it didn't rain, but I would still not recommend that you go there for a nice sunny, you know, vacation.

 No, dude.